rohanrao619/Deep_Neural_Networks_from_Scratch/README.md

 # Deep Neural Networks from Scratch using NumPy
 This project implements a Python Class to define, train and evaluate Deep Neural Network models for classification and regression tasks.
-It uses Backpropagation algorithm with various Activation functions, Optimizers and Regularizers for training the model objects.
+It uses the Backpropagation algorithm with various Activation functions, Optimizers and Regularizers for training the model objects.
 This project is completely built from scratch using the **NumPy** library.
 No Deep Learning framework is utilized.</br>
 </br>Detailed description of this project along with results can be found [here](#project-description-and-results).